-Several years ago, I wrote a review of Jacob Lund Fisker’s book Early Retirement Extreme and then followed it up a couple of years later.
+Several years ago, I wrote a review of various books including Jacob Lund Fisker’s book Early Retirement Extreme and then followed it up a couple of years later.
 I found – and still do find – the book to be a very interesting mix of personal finance and philosophy, which together spells out a plan for low cost living with a thoughtful discussion of the ideas that underpin that plan.

 One idea that really stuck with me, though, was his idea that one’s preferred level of spending constitutes a rung on a ladder.
 The idea of a “spending ladder” is easier shown by example than by explaining it, so let’s hop right to an example.

 The Housing Spending Ladder

 One might look at the money one spends on housing through this type of ladder, where housing options are listed by monthly cost:

 – An above average house in an expensive neighborhood

 – An average house in an expensive neighborhood